Alt Går Bra

 Acanthus

-In the Acanthus Project, we trace the diasporic movements of a plant, thought of as a weed.
-With an archaeological approach, we trace the acanthus germinating in ornaments and paintings—from Corinthian columns in Ancient Greece to Middle Eastern arabesques and Norwegian rosemaling—finding a planetarian expression in grotesques, where plants, animals, and humans intertwine and metamorphose into each other.
+In the Acanthus Project, we trace the diasporic movements of a plant deemed a weed.
+We explore the acanthus germinating in ornaments and paintings—from Corinthian columns in Ancient Greece to Middle Eastern arabesques and Norwegian rosemaling—unfolding into the hybridity of grotesques, where plants, animals, and humans intertwine and metamorphose into each other.

-Instantiations of our Acanthus Project have taken the shape of exhibitions, city walks, talks, and an online database mapping acanthus ornaments on the facades of over 400 buildings in the city of Bergen.
-The Bergen City Archive Byarkiv has permanently archived our database with its over 3,000 photographs documenting the ornaments and their architectural settings.
+Instantiations of our Acanthus Project have taken the shape of exhibitions, city walks, talks, and our ongoing online database, mapping acanthus ornaments on the facades of over 400 buildings in the city of Bergen.
+The Bergen City Archive Byarkiv has permanently archived our database with its nearly 4,000 photographs documenting the ornaments in their architectural settings.

 EXHIBITIONS: